oborchers/Fast_Sentence_Embeddings/README.md

 -------------

 0.1.15 from 0.1.11:
-- Fixed FT Ngram computation bug
+- Fixed major FT Ngram computation bug
 - Rewrote the input class.
 Turns out NamedTuple was pretty slow.
 - Added further unittests
 - Added documentation
 - Major speed improvements
 - Fixed division by zero for empty sentences
 - Fixed overflow when infer method is used with too many sentences
+- Fixed similar_by_sentence bug

 Literature
 -------------